dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 ![Implemented Architecture][]

-[Implemented Architecture]: img/fc-impl-1.png "Architectural Overview" width=200px
+[Implemented Architecture]: img/fc-impl-1.png "Architectural Overview" width=220px

-**TODO**: increase size of fig!

-**TODO**: As described in Section 3, one of Broker's functions is to inspect the service instances.
-That is inconsistent with Figure 2, where CloudConduit is responsible for the inspection.

 The CloudConduit has capabilities to process requests for relocating service instances.
 When such a relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
 This is done through the RESTful Cloud APIs supported by both cloud providers, OpenStack[^openstack] as source and SmartOS[^smartos] as destination, in this case.
 Based on the inspection it creates a set of tasks which need to be executed.
 Currently, the tasks are executed in sequential order.
 Later on the scheduling of these tasks may become more complex.